atsuhiron/population_distance/README.md

 As for $N^{(1)}, N^{(2)}$ and $\mathbf{p}^{(1)}, \mathbf{p}^{(2)}$, it is the same as in the section above.
 The difference from the above section is the $v^{(1)}, v^{(2)}$, which represents the value the element $\mathbf{p}^{(1)}, \mathbf{p}^{(2)}$ has, respectively.
-And $w_o, w_d, w_v$ are weight for the operation, Euclidean distance and values, respectively, satisfying
+And $w_o, w_d, w_v$ are weight for the removing operation, Euclidean distance and values, respectively, satisfying

 ```math
 w_o + w_d + w_v = 1\ .